 The First Amendment gives all Americans the right to free speech.
 It is a cornerstone of American democracy.
 In order to protect park resources and to keep all visitors safe, the Courts have recognized that activities associated with the exercise of Americans' constitutional rights may be reasonably regulated.

-Please Contact Us for more information about the designated First Amendment demonstration site or the application process for a Special Use Permit.
+Please Contact Us for more information about the designated First Amendment Demonstration Area or to obtain a Special Use Permit.
 You can also visit the Superintendent's Compendium page for detailed information on the First Amendment Demonstration Area.